-The correct start time is stated in the official starting list which will be published on www.slsclassic.nl and on the official notice board at the start location.
+The correct start time is stated in the official starting list which will be published on the official notice board at the start location.
 The clerk of the course can decide that any crew reporting more than 30 minutes after their allotted starting time will no longer be admitted to the start, or excluded.